 How do I migrate from Universal Analytics to GA4?

 To migrate from Universal Analytics to GA4, follow the setup instructions and guidelines from Google.
-You can find their handy checklist from Google:
+You can find this handy checklist from Google:

-Will data that I had in Universal Analytics show up in GA4?
+Will the data I had in Universal Analytics show up in GA4?

 Google has put together documentation for what reporting will look like in GA4.
 You can find more information using the Google help center.
 For instance, here are links to: